Bill Lee (Tennessee politician): LGBT issues

 Lee supports allowing religious foster care and adoption agencies to prohibit same-sex married couples from adopting children.
 In January 2020, he signed into law a bill that assures continued taxpayer funding of faith-based foster care and adoption agencies that exclude LGBT families and others based on religious beliefs.
 Nike and Amazon released statements opposing the bill.
 Lee signed legislation banning transgender athletes from participating in sports opposite to their biological sex, making Tennessee the third state to do so.
-In May 2021, he signed a bathroom bill that prohibited transgender people from accessing public school bathrooms that correspond to their gender identity.
+In May 2021, he signed a bathroom bill that prohibits transgender people from accessing public school bathrooms that correspond to their gender identity.

 In May 2021, Lee signed legislation requiring businesses that serve transgender customers equally with restrooms to display warning signs that they do so.
 LGBT activists, Democrats, and some Republicans criticized the bill as an attempt to shame and harm businesses.
 Many businesses and business leaders threatened to leave Tennessee in protest of these bills.
 The American Civil Liberties Union sued to stop the law, and in July 2021, a federal judge granted a preliminary injunction blocking its enforcement, finding that it violated the First Amendment.

 On February 27, 2023, Lee declared that he would sign the Adult Entertainment Act, which bans public drag performances; the first violation of the law would be a misdemeanor, while the second would be a felony.
 Lee's announcement came two days after photos of him dressed in drag at a powderpuff game went viral on social media platform Reddit.
 The 1977 high school yearbook photo shows Lee dressed as a female cheerleader, wearing a wig and pearl necklace.
 Lee signed the anti-drag bill into law on March 2, 2023.
 In June 2023, a federal court blocked the law as unconstitutional under the First Amendment.
 The Tennessee attorney general has appealed the decision.
 In 2024, Lee signed a law allowing public officials to refuse to marry couples "for reasons of conscience or other religious beliefs", including same-sex couples.